cafjs/caf_rpi/bluetooth/README.md

 # Caf.js

-Co-design permanent, active, stateful, reliable cloud proxies with your web app.
+Co-design cloud assistants with your web app.

 See https://www.cafjs.com